Learn API Testing - Complete Tutorial with Video

 REST (Representational State Transfer):

-- Known for its simplicity and flexibility, it’s widely used for web APIs, including those serving web and mobile applications.
+• Known for its simplicity and flexibility, it’s widely used for web APIs, including web and mobile applications.

 HTTPS Methods You Need to Know About

-When it comes to interacting with web APIs, understanding the core HTTP methods is crucial.
+When interacting with web APIs, understanding the core HTTP methods is crucial.
 Let’s dive into the essential HTTP methods you need to know for seamless communication with APIs:

 GET:

-- It’s commonly used for fetching information from a server without making any changes to the resource.
+• It’s commonly used for fetching information from a server without changing the resource.

 POST:

-- This method is often used when you need to create a new resource or submit form data to a server.
+• This method is often used when creating a new resource or submitting form data to a server.

 PUT:

-- Use PUT when you want to modify an existing resource entirely, making it a powerful tool for updates.
+• Use PUT when you want to modify an existing resource entirely, making it a powerful update tool.

 DELETE:

-- It’s used to remove a resource from the server, providing an important way to manage data.
+• It removes a resource from the server, providing a meaningful way to manage data.

 Response Codes in API Testing

-In the world of API testing, understanding response codes is akin to reading the language of the digital realm.
+In API testing, understanding response codes is akin to reading the language of the digital realm.
 Here’s a concise guide to the response codes you’ll frequently encounter:

 1XX – Informational: